-You and your business deserve the best and you will thank yourself over and over throughout the latter part pf the year if you take the time to create a solid plan.
+You and your business deserve the best and you will thank yourself over and over throughout the year if you take the time to create a solid plan.
 As entrepreneurs, we’re in this for the long haul, right?
 So don’t short change the areas that are often the most lucrative.

 Although we have built our business(es) in a hybrid space of both offline and online, having a strategy applies across the board.
 Think about it, you would never show up to a meeting or presentation and wing it (well, you shouldn’t anyway!).

-In the comments, let us know what sorts of topics you will have on your content calendar for 2020.
+In the comments, let us know what sorts of topics you will have on your 2022 content strategy.

 If you haven’t already, be sure to join our Facebook Group — Influencers Hangout — This is a place for network marketers who want to learn how to use social media the right way to grow their business!
 Or in the mean time, learn a little bit more about who we are and why, we believe in ‘Breathing Life into People‘.